Universe Taking Turns

 -

 Active stamping.
 Add on to your colored worlds program.
 Hit a key to activate a world.
 Only one world is active at a time.
 When you click in the active world, it shows a solid circle.
 Inactive worlds show an outline circle.
 (Basic: only one circle at a time, no control over where it appears, disappears when de-/activating.
-Challenge: show all circles, centered at the location of the click.
+Advanced: show all circles, center each at the location of the click.)
+Video: basic, advanced

 -